[NMSEA-news] NMSEA Video Project: Outreach & Funding Opportunity

 2. Making them available to public access stations nationwide;

-3. Advertising them with a Google Adwords campaign; and
+3. Advertising them with a strategic Google AdWords campaign; and

-4. Publicizing them with our Facebook page and Twitter account.
+4. Publicizing them with our Facebook page and Twitter social media

 We’d like you to consider these distribution and publicity efforts as

-task will produce tangible results.
-We can demonstrate their completion.
+Each task will produce tangible results.
+We can demonstrate their

-But if we don't complete them, we can't justify going on to more video
+completion.
+But if we don’t complete them, we can’t justify going on to

 Our organization hosts such a storehouse of information in the minds of